Skip to Content

 © Britannica

-Missouri’s rivers and streams are not just for fishing; they’re popular hangouts for snakes, too.
+Missouri’s rivers and streams are not just for fishing; they’re popular hangouts for snakes too.
 The cottonmouth, or water moccasin, is a common sight along the water’s edge.

 With their preference for wet habitats, these snakes contribute to Missouri’s snake bite statistics.
-Therefore, water activities should be enjoyed with caution.

 Keeping to designated swimming areas and wearing water shoes can help prevent accidental encounters.